Aditya-Narayan-Nayak/Learning-in-public/Linux/Linux-intro.md

    - passwd user1:- set the password for the user1
    - usermod -aG sudo user1:- add the user1 to the sudo group
    - groupadd docker:- create a new group docker
-   - getent group docker:- print the group information
+   - getent group docker:- print the group inform